 Grab just plain cheap placemats from Walmart along with a roll of shelf liner.
 Adhere the liner to the mats and then trim the excess.
 So easy and so far they are holding up so well!

 I hope y’all have enjoyed this tour of our kitchen as much as we are enjoying living in it!
 You can find the Better Homes and Gardens collection at your local Walmart or online.
-This post is sponsored by BHG for Walmart however all opinions and projects are my own.
 For more inspiration on using the products follow them on Facebook, Twitter, Instagram, and Pinterest.

 - Rustic Farmhouse Bathroom Ideas Perfect for You